ldcas-uc3m/OSD-FinalChallenge/README.md

     - `/exterior-light-level`: Change the intensity of the exterior light
     Pakage structure: `{ "level": <int from 0 to 100 (%)> }`

+- RPi Disconnection: `hotel/rooms/<room>/disconn`
+A message through this topic is used as a LWT (Last Will and Testament) of an RPi client, when it suddenly disconnects, and sets all the sensors as inactive.

 ##### Subscriptions
 Each client is subscribed to different topics, as such:
 - MQTT-1: